JeffreyL-hkucrypto/2020Sem2_Group104/README.md

     - Player will be skipped for maximum 3 turns.
 User status is updated by vector and using dynamic memory management update immediately.(Element 2 & 3)

 #### Quick Start
-Just run Makefile with all the files within the same directory.
+Just run Makefile with all the necessary files within the same directory.
-Type in "make" with the correct directory.
+1. Type in "make monopoly" with the correct directory.
+2. Type in "./monopoly" to run the game.